ynashed/bionemo-fw-ea/docs/bionemo/models/esm1-nv.md

 ** Data Collection Method by dataset <br>
 * [Human] <br>

-**Properties:** UniRef50 (release 05/2022) was used for training [2].
+**Properties (Quantity, Dataset Descriptions, Sensor(s)):** UniRef50 (release 05/2022) was used for training [2].
 The reference sequence for each cluster was selected, with sequences longer than the maximum sequence length of 512 removed, resulting in approximately 46M protein sequences with maximum length of 512 amino acids.
 The sequences were randomly split with 4.35K sequences for validation loss calculation during training, 875K sequences in testing, and 45.1M sequences used exclusively in training . <br>

 ## Evaluation Dataset:
 **Link:** [FLIP – secondary structure, conservation,subcellular localization, meltome, GB1 activity](http://data.bioembeddings.com/public/FLIP/fasta/)  <br>